 - Set your oven to 400 Degrees Fahrenheit

 - Cut your Tofu into 1/2 cubes and rest them between a layer of paper towels in order to release them of any excess water.
 I sometimes put a cooking pan or two on top so that the water releases in a more timely manner.

 - Put all your other ingredients in a bowl and mix with a whisk until combined.

 - Add Tofu to marinade and mix it around until all the cubes have been coated.
 Let sit for 5-10 minutes.

 - While your tofu is sucking up all those amazing flavors, get out a cooking sheet and line with parchment paper.
 I love parchment paper because you don't need to add any excess oil/avoid sticking.

 - Once you're ready to add your Tofu to the cooking sheet, I like to one more time mix the tofu in the marinade and coat each piece evenly as I transfer it to the sheet.

-- Take out and resist not eating the one thing in one sitting!
+- Take out and resist not eating the whole thing in one sitting!